 Supervision within arms reach is essential when in or around water with children who are under the age of 5.
 Even children who can swim require supervision because accidents can happen very easily.
 You may be surprised that drowning is a silent killer.
 If you have to supervise multiple non swimmers you may also need to consider using a personal flotation device which meets Australian standards.
 While PFDs should not enter the realm of formal learn to swim lessons they may be helpful for parents with multiple children under 5.
 But please don’t rely on flotation devises to supervise children for you.
 Remind parents that if they are supervising their children swimming at home to make sure that they have a discussion with their partner or appoint another responsible adult.
 Teenagers under the age of 16 are not appropriate as a supervising adult.

-Your CPR skills should be refreshed every 12 months, so now is the time to enrol in a full course or book a refresher.
+Your CPR skills should be refreshed every 12 months.
+So, now is the time to enroll in a full course or book a refresher.
 You never know when you may need the skills that you learn from attending a CPR course.
-Being prepared in an emergency is essential and attending you a course will give you the skills to be confident in your response.
+Being prepared in an emergency is essential and attending a course will give you the skills to be confident in your response.
 Performing CPR can save a life and responding quickly to a drowning victim is imperative for a successful recovery.
 There are many great providers of CPR courses like Royal Life Saving or St John Ambulance.
-If you have any hesitations just contact their offices and speak to someone about the procedures and topics you will cover on the day.
+If you have any hesitations, contact their offices and speak to someone about the procedures and topics you will cover on the day.

 As we welcome in Summer, we also need to remember that water safety is our top priority.
 Laurie Lawrence has launched National Check-Your-Pool-Gate Day on 1st December to remind you to check your gates and fences.
-Laurie has teamed up with D&D Technologies, manufacturer of the MagnaLatch Child Safety Gate to shine a light on the critical issue of non-compliant pool gates and fences.
-As a swim teacher, you can advise parents of the resources they can access to ensure water safety wherever they go.
-Learning about water safety can be a fun family affair, and they can find the information they need via Kids Alive.
+Laurie has teamed up with D&D Technologies, manufacturer of the MagnaLatch Child Safety Gate.
+They wish to shine a light on the critical issue of non-compliant pool gates and fences.
+As a swim teacher, you can advise parents of the resources they can access to ensure water safety.
+Learning about water safety can be a fun family affair, and they can view information via Kids Alive.
 Make sure you spread the water safety message with all your friends and family.
 Drowning is preventable and we can make a different to tragic statistics.
 Follow this link for FREE access to fun water safety materials like music clips, animations and eBooks.